 Spare embryos from your IVF treatment can be frozen for future use, depending on their quality.
 Frozen cycles are necessary for those wishing to use their previously stored embryos.

-With a stimulated FET-HRT cycle, you take medication to prevent you from ovulating.
-All your treatment arrangements will be made before your period starts.
-One Day 1 of your bleeding you call the clinic, and confirm that you’ll start taking medication to prepare your womb for the embryo transfer.
-You’ll have a scan on day 8-10 of your period to check the thickness of your endometrium.
-Once it is the right thickness we can introduce further medication, start the embryo thawing process and book your transfer.
+With a stimulated frozen cycle, patients take medication to go through the process of down-regulation.
+This temporarily shuts down your ovaries and prevents any eggs from being released.
+You will have a scan and then start taking medication to prepare your womb for the embryo transfer.
+A second ultrasound scan around day ten will be performed to check the thickness of your endometrium.
+Once it is of the appropriate thickness we can start the embryo thawing process and book your transfer.

 Embryos are thawed in the laboratory and assessed as to whether they have fully survived the thawing process.
-Our embryology team will inform you of how well your embryos have survived and whether they are of a good enough quality for your transfer to go ahead.
+Our embryology team will inform you of how well your embryos have survived and if they are of good enough quality for your transfer to take place.
 Sometimes embryos do not survive the thawing process.
 If this is the case, you will be offered a follow-up appointment with one of our consultants to discuss the results and further options.

 Frozen embryos are stored in liquid nitrogen at a temperature of -196°C. This means they are held in a suspended state and do not deteriorate with time in storage.

 Our aim is to give you the best chance possible of pregnancy with each frozen embryo replacement cycle.
 Not all embryos have the same potential to form a pregnancy, and each one is affected differently by the freeze and thaw process.
 We will have a discussion with you as to how many embryos to thaw.